strawberry-development/LaivastoPixel/README.md

 # LaivastoPixel - Pixel Art Generator

 LaivastoPixel is a pixel art generator library designed to convert images into pixel art.
-I made this after beeing disapointed by other librairy.
+I made this after beeing disapointed by another librairy.

-**Important Note**
+**Important Note:**
 This project is a prototype created in just a few hours.
 It is still in its early stages and will evolve over time (Not yet).
 ## Getting Started
 ### Prerequisites